MayfieldITKY/RMMCustomMonitors/README.md

 ### SERVER SETUP
-Initial deployment of scripts should be done through Datto RMM, including scripts to create Scheduled Tasks.
+Initial deployment of scripts should be done through Datto RMM, using the script UpdatesFromGitHub.ps1.
+UpdatesFromDatto.ps1 can also be used, but confirm that the current repository is used unless this is for testing.
+This script also runs scripts to create Scheduled Tasks.

 ### TEST BRANCH